StackVista/stackstate-docs/configure/topology/configure-email-event-notifications.md

 ## Overview

 StackState can send an event notification by email whenever the health state of an entity or view changes.
-To enable email alerts, the StackState configuration must include details of the SMTP server to use.
+To enable email event notifications, the StackState configuration must include details of the SMTP server to use.

 ## Configure an SMTP server to use for email event notifications